CopperEgg/apidocs/azure/subscriptions.md

 ## Index

-Retrieve a list of all of your Azure Subscriptions for an Azure Account with their resource groups.
+Retrieve a list of all of your Azure Subscriptions for an Azure Account.

 #### Required Parameters: